yusufm/smallfactory/smallfactory/core/v1/PLM_SPECIFICATION.md

 - Auto-commit history:
   - All mutating operations auto-commit with clear messages including the required `::sfid::` tokens.

+- Entity lifecycle:
+  - Each `entities/<sfid>/` directory persists forever (even if retired).
+Prefer marking `status: retired` over deletion.
+- Human-readable data formats:
+  - YAML is the primary storage format; JSON is supported for machine I/O.
+- Git-native and file-based:
+  - The Git repository is the source of truth; history serves as the audit trail.

 - Commit metadata tokens:
   - Commits that affect an entity MUST include `::sfid::<SFID>` in the message.
   - For inventory posts, include both tokens: `::sfid::<PART_SFID>` and `::sfid::<LOCATION_SFID>`.